-Republic of Chile €700,000,000 1.875% Notes due 2030
+Republic of Chile

+€440,000,000 1.625% Notes due 2025

-The 1.875% notes due 2030 (which we refer to as the "notes") will mature on May 27, 2030 and will bear interest at a rate of 1.875% per year.
-Interest on the notes is payable on May 27 of each year, commencing May 27, 2018.
+The 1.625% notes due 2025 (which we refer to as the "notes") will mature on January 30, 2025 and will bear interest at a rate of 1.625% per year.
+Interest on the notes is payable on January 30 of each year, commencing January 30, 2016.
 The notes are not redeemable prior to maturity.
-The notes will be a further issuance of, and will be consolidated, form a single series, and be fully fungible with our outstanding 1.875% Notes due 2030 issued in an aggregate principal amount of €950,000,000 on May 27, 2015 (the "original notes").
-After giving effect to the offering, the total amount outstanding of our 1.875% Notes due 2030 will be €1,650,000,000.
+The notes will be a further issuance of, and will be consolidated, form a single series, and be fully fungible with our outstanding 1.625% Notes due 2025 issued in an aggregate principal amount of 6800,000,000 on December 12, 2014 (the "original notes").
+After giving effect to the offering, the total amount outstanding of our 1.625% Notes due 2025 will be 61,240,000,000.

 The notes will be issued under an indenture and constitute a separate series of debt securities, together with the original notes, under the indenture.
 The indenture contains provisions regarding future modifications to the terms of the notes that differ from those applicable to Chile's outstanding public external indebtedness issued prior to December 2, 2014.
-Under these provisions, which are described beginning on page 7 of the accompanying prospectus dated January 12, 2016, Chile may amend the payment provisions of any series of debt securities (including the notes) and other reserve matters listed in the indenture with the consent of the holders of: (1) with respect to a single series of debt securities, more than 75% of the aggregate principal amount of the outstanding debt securities of such series; (2) with respect to two or more series of debt securities, if certain "uniformly applicable" requirements are met, more than 75% of the aggregate; or (3) with respect to two or more series of all series affected by the proposed modification, taken in the aggregate; or (3) with respect to two or more series of all series affected by the proposed modification, taken in the aggregate principal amount of the outstanding notes of all series affected by the proposed modification, taken in the aggregate principal amount of the outstanding notes of all series affected by the proposed modification, taken in the aggregate principal amount of the outstanding notes of all series affected by the proposed modification, taken in the aggregate principal amount of the outstanding notes of all series affected by the proposed modification, taken in the aggregate principal amount of the outstanding notes of all series affected by the proposed modification, taken in the aggregate principal amount of the outstanding notes of all series affected by the proposed modification, taken in the aggregate principal amount of the outstanding debt securities of each series affected by the proposed modification, taken in the aggregate princip
+Under these provisions, which are described under "Amendment Provisions Applicable to the Notes," Chile may amend the payment provisions of any series of debt securities (including the notes) and other reserve matters listed in the indenture with the consent of the holders of: (1) with respect to a single series of debt securities, more than 75% of the aggregate principal amount of the outstanding debt securities of such series; (2) with respect to two or more series of debt securities, if certain "uniformly applicable" requirements are met, more than 75% of the aggregate principal amount of the outstanding debt securities, more than 661⁄2% of the aggregate principal amount of the outstanding notes of all series affected by the proposed modification, taken in the aggregate principal amount of the outstanding notes of all series affected by the proposed modification, taken in the aggregate, and more than 50% of the aggregate principal amount of the outstanding debt securities of each series affected by the proposed modification, taken in the proposed modification, taken individually.